User’s Guide

 Obstacle detection is Ara’s main feature, using the array of sensors inside the device together with our obstacle detection algorithm, Ara is able to detect obstacles in the low, mid, and top regions of the body, including stairs going up and down and more.

 Obstacle detection communicates with you through haptic feedback with a unique set of haptic patterns depending on the position and type of obstacle in front of you.
-Ara will vibrate whenever there is an obstacle in front of you, the vibration will increase in frequency and intensity the closer you get to the obstacle and decrease in frequency and intensity the further you get from it.
+Ara will vibrate whenever there is an obstacle in front of you.

 Note: Learning mode explains more in-depth each obstacle-dependent vibration pattern.